mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Ukszou (Autopistol, TL6): These semi-automatic pistols are used by law enforcement, mercenaries and military groups throughout the Extents.

-Koekkha (Hunting Rifl e, TL3): Once the Vargr discovered gunpowder this hunting rifl e replaced the danngag in numerous packs but many Vargr still favoured the traditional hunting spear over the noisy rifl e.
+Koekkha (Hunting Rifl e, TL3): Once the Vargr discovered gunpowder this hunting rifl e replaced the danngag in numerous packs but many Vargr still favored the traditional hunting spear over the noisy rifl e.
 The koekkha is only a single shot weapon but its long range gives it an advantage over the spear.

 Doekha (Hunting Rifl e, TL5): The successor to the koekkha, the doekha is quieter and delivers more damage.
 Although it was primarily designed for hunting, the doekha also sees a reasonable amount of combat use.

-Knugzang (Autorifl e, TL7): Designed purely for combat the knugzang automatic rifl e is standard issue in many armed forces and a favourite amongst mercenaries too.
+Knugzang (Autorifl e, TL7): Designed purely for combat the knugzang automatic rifl e is standard issue in many armed forces and a favorite amongst mercenaries too.

 Weapon TL Range Damage Auto Recoil Mass
 (kg)